-- A 90 day technical review*.
+- Once accepted, we begin a 90 day review period.
 Comments on technical accuracy are requested to be provided to the Conservation Committee by the end of this review period.

 - Conservation Committee provides sponsorship information including occurrence data to the CNDDB and the CNPS Inventory.